tinybirdco/demo-real-time-kafka-dashboard/README.md

-# Build a real-time dashboardd over Kafka
+# Build a real-time dashboard over Kafka

 Follow the steps below to build and optimize a real-time analytics dashboard over Kafka data using Tinybird and Grafana.